sszcome/hello-world/README.md

 # hello-world
-This is my first respository
+Hi everyone!

+this is a Diaos programmer.